username038196/inferless-onboarding/README.md

 ### Optionally

-You can use the runtime file to add custom apt or pip packages, You can create a runtime in inferless and use it with multiple models
+You can use the runtime.yaml file to add custom apt or pip packages, You can create a runtime in inferless and use it with multiple models